-Our commitments primarily consist of obligations under our agreements with CSHL and the University of Southampton.
-As of March 31, 2023, we were unable to estimate the timing or likelihood of achieving the milestones or making future product sales.
+Our commitments primarily consist of obligations under our agreement with the University of Southampton.
+As of June 30, 2023, we were unable to estimate the timing or likelihood of achieving the milestones or making future product sales.
 For additional information regarding our agreements, see Note 6-Commitments and Contingencies of the notes to our consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q.